 Understanding why nighttime breastfeeding is important for your baby and your milk supply can help you cope better with the lack of sleep.

-For some newborns a pattern of feeding every one to two hours is common, and well within the wide range of normal.
-The good news is that frequent breastfeeds (and therefore milk removal) in the early days and weeks help to maximise your milk-producing capability later on.
+For some newborns, a pattern of feeding every one to two hours is common, and well within the wide range of normal.
+The good news is that frequent breastfeeds (and therefore milk removal) in the early days and weeks help to maximize your milk-producing capability later on.

 Circadian rhythms are our internal body clocks.
 They are regulated by hormones which help us wake up and feel energetic during the day, and enable us to fall asleep easily at night.

 Breastmilk contains tryptophan, an amino acid used by the body to make melatonin.
 Melatonin is a hormone that helps induce and regulate sleep.
 Tryptophan levels in breastmilk rise and fall according to maternal circadian rhythms.
 Breastfeeding can help develop babies’ circadian rhythms and help them to settle to sleep better at night.

 While breastfeeding might help establish a baby’s circadian rhythm, research has shown that the rhythm isn’t usually established until after 2 months of age.
 Therefore, it’s only after this time that your baby will have any significant physiological hormonal influence helping her body to know whether it’s daytime or nighttime.